EECS150/fpga_labs_sp24/lab4/README.md

 We have provided a skeleton in `src/fsm.v` and a simple RAM in `src/fsm_ram.v`.
 If you would like to use a different implementation, feel free to modify it.

+Here are some tips to create an FSM in verilog:
+- Encode your states as local parameters (i.e. `localparam PLAY = 2'b01` at the top of the module) and use the labels instead of literal values (i.e. `next_state = PLAY`).
+- If you are driving a value (such as outputs or internal signals) in `always @(*)` blocks, make sure to only drive that one value in a single block.
+  - Not doing so will lead to multi-driven net errors in synthesis; tools will be unsure which driver (always block) should actually drive the wire.
+  - `case` statements in the always blocks on the current state can be helpful.
+- Recall that any value **assigned to** in an `always @(*)` block must be declared as a `reg`.
+  - Note this value still represents combinational logic - `reg wr_en;` can only ever synthesize to a register / represent sequential logic if assigned to in an `always @(posedge clk)` block, but this infers a flip flop which is **not allowed** in this course.

 ### Testbench
 We have provided an FSM testbench skeleton in `sim/fsm_tb.v`.